anza/metar/README.md

-# metar - aerodrome routine meteorological reports (METAR) fetcher and parser
+# metar - METAR data fetcher and parser

-*metar* fetches the information of current weather conditions of specified weather observation stations and decodes it into more easily readable format.
+**metar** fetches *aerodrome routine meteorological reports* (METAR) which contain information about current weather conditions of specified weather observation stations and decodes it into more easily readable format.

 ## Requirements
 libcurl with development headers, eg. ```libcurl4-openssl-dev``` on Debian.